pixelsdb/pixels/docs/INSTALL.md

 ## Install Maven

-Pixels requires maven 3.6 to build the source code (maven 3.1-3.5 might work, but we didn't test them yet).
-On some old operating systems, the maven installed by `apt` or `yum` might be incompatible with new JDKs such as 17.
+Pixels requires maven 3.8 or later to build the source code (some early maven versions may work, but we haven't test them yet).
+On some operating systems, the maven installed by `apt` or `yum` might be incompatible with new JDKs such as 17.
 In this case, manually install a newer maven compatible with your JDK.

 ## Setup AWS Credentials*